Agentic Verification of Software Systems: Case Study: Verifying Linux Kernel Modules

-Notably, \palm also achieves remarkable effectiveness and manages to prove 10/60 lemmas.
-Upon manual examination, we note that \emph{all} successful proofs generated by \palm rely on heavy use of \coqhammer~\cite{coqhammer}, a plug-in that directly discharges remaining subgoals to automated theorem provers (ATPs). \coqhammer is invoked by \palm as a last resort when \emph{none} of its deterministic tactics repairs or resolves the encountered errors. \ourSol currently does not rely on any external ATP to boost its performance.
-We note that more tools, such as with ATPs, could be easily incorporated into our agentic workflow, which we leave as future work.
+Notably, \palm also achieves remarkable effectiveness and proves 10/60 lemmas.
+Upon manual examination, we note that \emph{all} successful proofs generated by \palm rely on heavy use of \coqhammer~\cite{coqhammer}, a plug-in that directly discharges remaining subgoals to automated theorem provers (ATPs). \coqhammer is invoked by \palm as a last resort when \emph{none} of its deterministic tactics repairs or resolves the encountered errors.
+Based on this finding, we create a new variant, \ourSol-w/H, by augmenting our approach with basic \coqhammer integration.
+Specifically, the hammer is invoked with its default settings \emph{once} per proof state upon the first failed tactic application.
+Such integration yields significant efficacy gains, with 18 lemmas (30\%) proved, indicating that access to additional tools could further enhance the capabilities of our proof agent.